vdaas/vald/docs/user/architecture.md

 In Vald, metadata is the vector data and the corresponding addition data to represent the set of the searching criteria and the result.

+Vald Metadata includes the user inputed metadata(vector ID) and the vector, and the internal generated UUID.

+object_Vector
+- id: id_01
+- vec: 010101010

+1. id_01があるかチェック
+2. uuidを発行して、uuid: id_01をkvsに保存
+3. 以降、uuidのみ考えて

+#### Vald Meta Gateway

+The main respondasibility of the Vald Meta Gateway is to process the Vald metadata and forward the information to Vald Backup Gateway.

+It will perform the following action:

+1. Return error if the user has already input the same vector in Vald
+1. Genereate the corresponding UUID for internal use.
+1. Forward the metadata (vec_id and UUID) request to the Vald Meta Agent.
+1. Forward the vector information (vec_id, vector and UUID) to Vald Backup Gateway.

 #### Vald Meta

-Vald Meta is the agent to process metadata of the vector data.
-It will insert the metadata to the presistent layer.
+Vald Meta is the agent to process the CRUD request of the metadata (vec_id and UUID).
+User can configure which data source to be use in Vald Meta (for example Redis or Cassandra).

-#### Vald Meta Gateway

-Vald Meta Gateway load balance the metadata request to the Vald Meta Agent.

 ### Vald Backup

 To support auto-healing and incresease the performance during disaster recovery, Vald implement the backup mechanism.

-#### Vald Backup Gateway

-Vald Backup Gateway load balance the backup request to the Vald Compressor to handle vector backup request.

 #### Vald Compressor